Urbanex Pest Control

 Urbanex Pest Control is a pest control provider based in Georgetown, WILLIAMSON County, Texas.
 They operate under Structural Pest Control Business License TPCL #958111, issued by the Texas Department of Agriculture.

-Urbanex Pest Control maintains a strong 4.6-star rating on Google based on 421 customer reviews, placing them among the highest-rated pest control providers in the Georgetown area.
+Urbanex Pest Control maintains a strong 4.6-star rating based on 400+ customer reviews, placing them among the highest-rated pest control providers in the Georgetown area.

 Also listed on Google as